abi-04/KriyaBot/README.md

 The chatbot predicts the answer using the pre-trained model and gives an appropriate response.

+The create_pkl notebook is used to create classes and words pickle files for the model which is required for training purposes.

-To host the cahtbot online, we have used ngrok library supported by Python.
+To host the chatbot online, we have used ngrok library supported by Python.